Neural Fourier Transform: A General Approach to Equivariant Representation Learning: Introduction

-\begin{tight_itemize} \item We will elucidate when we can find linear equivariant latent features and hence when we can conduct harmonic analysis on a generic dataset. \item We will guarantee the uniqueness of the invariant subspaces discovered by NFT. \item We will present a stronger result than the above existence by claiming that the set of all equivariant maps into linear latent space has a one-to-one correspondence with the set of group invariant positive definite kernels on the data space.
-This result also guarantees that the richness of the linearly analyzable symmetry is determined by the richness of the action-invariant kernels, providing new insights into equivariance learning in general. \end{tight_itemize} \item We show experimentally that: \begin{tight_itemize} \item NFT conducts a data-dependent, nonlinear spectral analysis.
-It can compress the data under nonlinear deformation and favorably extract the dominant modes of symmetry. \item By introducing inductive bias about the group, the NFT framework can make inferences even when the action is not invertible in observation space.
-For example, occlusion can be resolved (Section \ref{sec:Ggknown}). \item By introducing prior knowledge of the frequencies/modes of actions on the linear latent space, we can improve the out-of-domain (OOD) generalization ability of the features extracted by the encoder. \end{tight_itemize} \end{tight_enumerate}
+\begin{tight_itemize} \item {\em Existence.} We elucidate when we can find linear equivariant latent features and hence when we can conduct spectral analysis on a generic dataset. \item {\em Uniqueness.} We show that NFT associates a nonlinear group action with a set of irreducible representations, assuring NFT's ability to find the unique set of the equivariant subspaces. \item {\em Finite-dimensional approximation.} We show that the autoencoder-type loss chooses a set of irreducible representations in approximating the group action in the observation space. \end{tight_itemize} \item We experimentally show that: \begin{tight_itemize} \item NFT conducts a data-dependent, nonlinear spectral analysis.
+It can compress the data under nonlinear deformation and favorably extract the dominant modes of symmetry (Sec \ref{sec:1d}). \item By using knowledge about the group, NFT can make inferences even when the action is not invertible in the observation space.
+For example, occlusion can be resolved (Sec \ref{sec:Ggknown}). \item By introducing prior knowledge of the irreducible representations, we can improve the out-of-domain (OOD) generalization ability of the features extracted by the encoder (Sec \ref{sec:Ggknown}). \end{tight_itemize} \end{tight_enumerate}